-More often than not, this trope depicts the former as a small business and the latter as a big business or someone who only got so far because of inheriting a business.
+More often than not, this trope depicts the former as a small business and the latter as a big business or someone who merely inherited their business.
 It can also depict people of the same business with different ideologies.

 Compare to Capitalism Is Bad, which is one half of the trope, but with a more idealistic take.
 This trope will usually contain examples of Self-Made Man and/or Honest Corporate Executive on the good half, and Corrupt Corporate Executive on the evil half.
 Nice to the Waiter applies to both.